Coffee-for-Cats/golang-quizzes/05-servers/readme.md

-# Would you rather
+# Quizes app
-This is a simple web app of a "Would you rather" game.
+This was intended to be a "Would you rather" web app, but I turned it into a "quiz" app.

-## database schemas
-- database questions
-  int autoincrement: id
-  strings: option1 option2
-  ints: option1_count option2_count
+Each player can make it's own questions,

+Database schemas in ./script/set-database/set.go

 ## Ideas
 - Put your head in a honeycomb or never eat chocolate again?